2008 United States presidential election in Washington (state)

 The 2008 United States presidential election in Washington took place on November 4, 2008, and was part of the 2008 United States presidential election.
 Voters chose 11 representatives, or electors to the Electoral College, who voted for president and vice president.

-The State of Washington was won by Democratic nominee Barack Obama by a 17.1% margin of victory.
+The State of Washington was won by Democratic nominee Barack Obama by a 17.2% margin of victory.
 Prior to the election, all 17 news organizations considered this a state Obama would win, or otherwise considered as a safe blue state.
 No Republican presidential nominee had won the State of Washington since Ronald Reagan won the state in 1984.
-Continuing on that trend, Washington stayed in the Democratic column as Obama carried the state with over 57% of the vote.
+Continuing on that trend, Washington stayed in the Democratic column as Obama carried the state with nearly 58% of the vote.

 As of the 2024 presidential election, this is the last election in which Skamania County, Klickitat County, and Wahkiakum County voted for the Democratic candidate.
-This is also the last time the Democrat carried more counties than the Republican.
+This is also the last time the Democrat carried a majority of Washington’s counties.
+Obama became the first ever Democrat to win the White House without carrying Ferry County, as well as the first to do so without carrying Asotin County since Woodrow Wilson in 1912.